bcgov/bcrs-shared-components/README.md

 - run `lerna bootstrap --hoist` to update depencency

-- run `lerna version` and select a version
+- run `lerna version --include-merged-tags` and select a version (Do not run this from fork.
+It depends on git tags to identify changes)

 - run `lerna publish from-package` to publish to npm